oliverhuckfeldt/mocksserver-ws-plugin/README.md

 }
 ```

-If you want to perform an action on all handlers, e.g. for a broadcast, it is possible to use the "applyAll" method.
-The callback method that you pass there is applied to all handlers in the collector.
-The following code snippet illustrates how a received message is sent by all handlers in the collector to their clients:
+If you want to perform an action on all handlers currently connected (e.g. for a broadcast) it is possible to use the ``applyAll`` method.
+It receives just a callback method without the path:

 ```javascript
 class FooHandler extends BaseHandler {